lesleyrs/Client3/README.md

 on vita3k emulator to avoid installing the .vpk each change just copy the eboot.bin, and non-blocking networking causes connect fail on windows same as 3ds.

-Controls: touch as mouse (TODO right click), /\ for control, Dpad as arrow keys
+Controls: touch as mouse, X for right click, /\ for control, Dpad as arrow keys

 ```
 TODO: check nonblocking socket working